Medication abortion

 Advantages

-1. Some people prefer to consciously experience the process of ending the pregnancy at home rather than being sedated during an aspiration (although sedation with your aspiration is not required).
+1. Some people prefer to consciously experience the process of ending the pregnancy at home rather than being sedated during a procedural abortion (although sedation with your procedure is not required).

 2. It does not require a ride, a companion on transit, or a taxi to get home from the clinic – you can come by yourself for the first appointment and stay home for the follow-up phone appointments.